 Massive Data Transfer Incoming.
 Do you accept?

 An electrical shock to his brain’s left hemisphere brought him shaking to the ground.
 In this paralysis, he saw millions of images, heard thousands of conversations, met hundreds of persons.
 He felt like falling in an endless pit while being struck by lightning.
-Techu opened his eyes.
-The pain was gone and so were the voices.
-After he regained his breath, he sat straight and slowly stood up.
-The holographic projectors installed on his kitchen table were lighting up the room with blue lasers shaping together a massive crystal structure he recognized and had not seen for many years.
-On the screens, coordinates miles away on the surface.
+Techu opened his eyes and yelled from the pain that lingered even after the voices turned silent.